mmphego/mmphego.github.io/_posts/2022-06-24-Managing-Jenkins-Plugins.md

 **Note:** Using Jenkins UI to install plugins is not advised (or best practice).
 Instead the use of source control, where each new plugin and plugin upgrade can be tracked as commits, is one of the best ways to maintain your plugins.

-In my opinion, using a customized Docker image (as described above) that contains the plugins you absolutely must have is the best way to accomplish this.
+In my opinion, using a customized Docker image (as described in [How I Setup Jenkins On Docker Container Using Ansible (Part 2)]()) that contains the plugins you absolutely must have is the best way to accomplish this.
 To ensure that your Jenkins master container image starts with all the plugins you want, the Jenkins docker project offers a script for pre-installing plugins from a simple `jenkins_plugins.txt` file.
 As a result, testing plugin updates is much simpler, and all of your plugin updates are tracked as code commits.

 Below is a simple `jenkins_plugins.txt` file containing an extensive list of the pinned plugins installed in the container: